minad/polyp/README.md

 # polyp.el - Nested modal keybindings

+**Note:** This package is not yet published on melpa and it is unclear if I will ever put it there, since its functionality is too similar to hydra.
+This is an experimentation test ground for modal keybindings, together with my other experimental package https://github.com/minad/tack.
+There are many alternatives to consider if you want modal keybindings.
+By just a quick search I came up with hydra, modalka, ryo-modal, xah, fingers, boon, multistate, meow and the obvious evil.

 Polyp is a small package which allows the creation of nested editing modes.
 This package is inspired by Hydra and takes ideas from modal keybinding packages like modalka/ryo-modal.